Liquid Markup

 :

-) and a comma-separated list of additional parameters to the filter.
-Each additional parameter must be a valid expression, and each filter pre-defines the parameters it accepts and the order in which they must be passed.
+) and a comma-separated list of additional parameters.
+Each additional parameter must be a valid expression, and each filter predefines the parameters it accepts and their order.

-Filters can also be chained together by adding additional filter statements (starting with another pipe character).
+Filters can also be chained by adding additional filter statements (starting with another vertical bar character).
 The output of the previous filter will be the input for the next one.

 Hello {{ 'tobi' | upcase }}